May 2024 solar storms: Geomagnetic storm

 As a result of the interplanetary magnetic field reaching a magnitude of 73 nanotesla (nT), with the component along Earth's magnetic axis oriented south reaching as much as -50 nT, the moderately high solar wind density, and the solar wind speed reaching 750–950 km/s between 11 and 12 May (UTC time), the event was classified as a G5-class geomagnetic storm (K_{p} = 9), making it the most intense storm since the 2003 Halloween solar storms.
 Several other CMEs were expected to reach Earth on 11 and 12 May.

+In the Mediterranean sector, geomagnetic observatories in Italy recorded the storm sudden commencement (SSC) on 10 May, with a rise time of about three minutes and a maximum magnetic-field variation of approximately 600 nT.
+The storm also caused substantial ionospheric disturbances across the region, which were observed through networks of magnetometers, ionosondes and GNSS receivers.